fll-18300/home/weekly_updates/sept3/sept3.md

 - [Github Expert](github.html) - Research Github and answer a few questions.
 Then upload files to our team Github account
 - [Jira Expert](jira.html) - Research JIRA and answer a few questions.
 Then create a task in our team JIRA account
 - [Lego CAD Expert](lego_cad.html) - Research CAD and answer a few questions.
 Then create a small lego CAD creation.

+### Pick a team name
+Discuss how team 18300 makes team decisions; everyone gets to vote!
+Here are some chatgpt suggestions:
+   - Kidettes Unearthed
+   - The Relic Kidettes
+   - Raiders of the Lost Kidettes
+   - Kidettes Can Dig It
+   - Dig-It-Kidettes
+   - Kidettes of the Lost Ark
+   - Bone-a-Fide Kidettes